EASYGO-ITN/Deliverable_4_2/_sources/Geothermal Energy Production.md

 ### Conventional hydrothermal systems

 Conventional hydrothermal systems are unique in that they display what one might consider the most suitable geological characteristics to extract geothermal heat from the subsurface.
 This means that a conventional hydrothermal system is found when the following combination of factors coincides at depth: a high-temperature aquifer located at relatively shallow depths (less than 4 kilometers), enough pore space filled with water or brine, and a significant in situ permeability {cite}`Tester2012`.
 As a result of these requirements, these reservoirs are limited by geography and are usually located in areas with significant volcanic or magmatic activity.
 Although hydrothermal resources offer substantial energy potential, their rarity has resulted in that most high-potential resources have already been tapped.
-This has made it increasingly challenging or expensive to discover and develop new sites.
+This has made discovering and developing new sites increasingly challenging or expensive.

 ```{figure} ../GeothermalEnergy/Production_images/CHS.png